 There are a lot of really good, unfinished web serials and fanfics on the web.
 I’d like to think Origin of Species qualifies for that first adjective, but it would really suck if it got stuck with the second as well.
 At this moment I don’t really have anyone in mind to continue the story without my guidance, but in case any permission is needed, I hereby give it to anyone who thinks they can do the job.

 To aid in that effort, I’m creating a document detailing out the major events and results of various subplots for the remainder of the story past chapter 63.
 To those who think themselves worthy, I’ve placed this document behind an encrypted password, the answer of which is carefully hidden within the first 63 chapters of the text.
 A diligent (and dare I say rational) mind will be able to glean the location of the hidden document, and its password, and thereby demonstrate that they’re truly fit to take up the torch.

 Nah, I’m kidding.
-I’m probably just going to give it to Alexander Wales to post on /r/rational.
+I’ve just given it to Alexander Wales to post on /r/rational.
 That seems like much less work.

 To my patrons, my deepest gratitude for all your support over the years.
 You’ve been more motivating than you know in making sure that I stick to my deadline (insufficient as it ended up being) no matter what craziness happened month to month.
 To those diligent typo highlighters, thank you so much for keeping the story’s form as close to a published novel’s as it could be.
 I wouldn’t have caught half the mistakes I made on my own, no matter how many times I reread it.
 To everyone who helped me with the science or mathy parts that I inevitably still probably got at least somewhat wrong, thank you for all your patience and help.

 And to all my readers in general, thanks for giving me a taste of the pure joy of mental telepathy.
 Crude as it was, it was sufficient to share the worlds in my head for others to play in, and the characters to love and laugh and cry with.